lis-epfl/mpc_controller_pkgs/README.md

    python3 plot_trajectory_data.py
    ```

-To launch the controller alone without the simulation bridge (for the real drone), you can launch `/dockerfiles/launch_mpc.sh`.
+To launch the controller alone without the simulation bridge (for the real drone), you can launch `launch_mpc.sh`.

 ### Native Usage